Top of mind, what are the first five Everest books that come to mind for you? And who wrote them?

 Knowing I would be sitting next to him, I’d made a point of reading his most recent book Under the Banner of Heaven.
 As much as Into Thin Air was a great climbing book, the religious themes, the inside look at America and its justice system and of the closeted life portrayed was vivid and remarkable.

 Jon admitted he loved doing the research, digging into the facts and putting the pieces together.
 Then writing the book for him was just plain hard work.
-We are certainly fortunate he chose to put that work in.
+We are certainly fortunate he chose to put that work in on Into Thin Air.